← Back to Insights

 • Headline CPI: Rose 1.9% in August, slightly below the 2% forecast.

-• Core inflation: Stripping out volatile items like food and energy, underlying measures are closer to 3.0% - at the top end of the BoC's 1-3% target band.
+• Core inflation: Stripping out volatile items like food and energy, underlying measures are closer to 3.0%.
+These gauges remain at the top end of the BoC's 1 to 3% target band.

 • Takeaway: Inflation is trending in the right direction, but not enough to justify aggressive cuts.